robenkleene/robenkleene.github.io/_drafts/2019-04-14-apple-mail-doesnt-support-plain-text.md

 categories: macOS
 ---

 For a long time I've had a [splinter in my mind](https://www.youtube.com/watch?v=DRnr3MiGWmo) when composing messages in Apple Mail.
 Just a general feeling that something wasn't right that I couldn't put my finger on.
-When I finally saw the illusion for what it was, it felt so obvious, like a cheap trick that falls apart upon closer inspection.
-Apple Mail doesn't support plain text.
+When I finally saw the illusion for what it was, it was so obvious.
+A cheap trick that falls apart upon closer inspection: Apple Mail doesn't support plain text.

 The confusion begins because I clearly have "Plain Text" set as the "Message Format" in Mail's preferences.
-But, if I for example quote an email message I'm replying to, Mail uses a graphical bar to indicate the quoted portion of a message (instead of using the plain text convention of preceding each quoted line with a `>` character).
+But, if I for example quote a message I'm replying to, Mail uses a graphical bar to indicate the quoted portion of a message (instead of the plain text convention of preceding each quoted line with a `>` character).

 ![Top Post Reply](/assets/2019-04-14-top-post-reply.png)

 This is frustrating for a few reasons.
-Since the cursor is also placed in the wrong position for replying to a quoted portion of an email (ready to commit [top posting](https://daringfireball.net/2007/07/on_top)).
-If I then do what's natural, and remove the top empty line, and move the cursor to the bottom of the post, here's the result:
+Since the cursor is also placed in the wrong position for replying to a quoted portion of an email (ready to commit [top posting](https://daringfireball.net/2007/07/on_top)), if I then do what's natural, and remove the top empty line, and move the cursor to the bottom of the post, here's the result:

 ![Broken Reply](/assets/2019-04-14-broken-reply.png)

 Deleting the top line breaks the quote formatting[^invisiblecharacters].
 The workaround is simple, but still unfortunate: Just leave a blank line at the top of the message[^cutandpaste].
-But this cuts right to the heart of why some people greatly prefer plain text.
-Rich text in *unpredictable* and therefore *unreliable*.
+But this cuts right to the heart of why some people greatly prefer plain text: Rich text in *unpredictable* and therefore *unreliable*.

 If I view the "Raw Source" of the message in Mail, it's revealed as an obvious imposter: